U.S. Public Policy

 EDUCATE THE NEXT GENERATION OF SKILLED, TECHNICAL WORKERS

 The greatest challenge facing equipment dealers is the lack of skilled service technicians.
-Federal laws should be updated to reflect current workforce needs.
-Congress must also increase funding for the Carl D. Perkins Act and other programs that support providing skilled technical education opportunities while expanding access to loan and grant programs for individuals pursuing career and technical education programs.
-Additionally, lawmakers should create and expand tax benefits to incentivize individuals to pursue technical education and induce employers to reimburse such costs.
+Federal laws should be updated to reflect current workforce needs and emphasize career and technical education opportunities.
+Congress must also increase funding for the Carl D. Perkins Act and other programs that support skills training and workforce development programs as well as strengthening incentives for employers that operate Registered Apprenticeship Programs.

 The United States must continue to develop its natural resources even as the country moves toward renewables and alternative energy sources.
 A comprehensive approach to energy resources, including fossil fuel development, is a bridge to meet green energy goals in the future.
 In the past decade, states and communities across the country have been positively transformed due to the economic benefits and lower costs of domestic energy production.
 Policies regarding energy development must embrace investment, risk-taking and job creation, and recognize that pipelines are the safest and most efficient means to deliver energy to intermediate and end markets.